collamaf/SimCalibratore/README_Calibratore.md

 - 22: AnnihilationZ: Z coord of annihilation point of beta+ source particle [mm]

 ### B1 vector (one entry per primary particle that gives a >0 energy deposition):
-- 0: Eabs: energy absorbed in Pter [keV];
+- 0: Eabs: energy absorbed in Scint [keV];
-- 1: EAbsComp[3]: vector containing energy absorbed in Pter [keV] due to Electrons (EAbsComp[0]), Positrons (EAbsComp[1]) and photons (EAbsComp[2])
+- 1: EAbsComp[3]: vector containing energy absorbed in Scint [keV] due to Electrons (EAbsComp[0]), Positrons (EAbsComp[1]) and photons (EAbsComp[2])
-- 2: InPterTrackN: number of hits inside Pter (it's the length of the following vector);
+- 2: InScintTrackN: number of hits inside Scint (it's the length of the following vector);
-- 3: InPterPart[InPterTrackN]: kind of particle of hit inside Pter;
+- 3: InScintPart[InScintTrackN]: kind of particle of hit inside Scint;
-- 4: InPterEn[InPterTrackN]: energy deposit of single hit of particle inside Pter;
+- 4: InScintEn[InScintTrackN]: energy deposit of single hit of particle inside Scint;
-- 5: InPterPrimEn[InPterTrackN]: energy of the primary particle (decay product, or fresh primary e/gamma) that origined the hit of particle inside Pter [keV];
+- 5: InScintPrimEn[InScintTrackN]: energy of the primary particle (decay product, or fresh primary e/gamma) that origined the hit of particle inside Scint [keV];
-- 6: InPterPrimPart[InPterTrackN]: PID of the primary particle (decay product, or fresh primary e/gamma) that origined the hit of particle inside Pter [keV];
+- 6: InScintPrimPart[InScintTrackN]: PID of the primary particle (decay product, or fresh primary e/gamma) that origined the hit of particle inside Scint [keV];
-- 7: InPterTime[InPterTrackN]: time of interaction of hit inside Pter [ns] (To be really undersood);
+- 7: InScintTime[InScintTrackN]: time of interaction of hit inside Scint [ns] (To be really undersood);
-- 8: InPterX[InPterTrackN]: X position of hit inside Pter [mm];
+- 8: InScintX[InScintTrackN]: X position of hit inside Scint [mm];
-- 9: InPterY[InPterTrackN]: Y position of hit inside Pter [mm];
+- 9: InScintY[InScintTrackN]: Y position of hit inside Scint [mm];
-- 10: InPterZ[InPterTrackN]: Z position of hit inside Pter [mm];
+- 10: InScintZ[InScintTrackN]: Z position of hit inside Scint [mm];
-- 11: PrePterTrackN: number of tracks entering Pter (from wherever) per primary (it's the length of the following vector);
+- 11: PreScintTrackN: number of tracks entering Scint (from wherever) per primary (it's the length of the following vector);
-- 12: PrePterPart[PrePterTrackN]: kind of particle of each track entering Pter (from wherever);
+- 12: PreScintPart[PreScintTrackN]: kind of particle of each track entering Scint (from wherever);
-- 13: PrePterEn[PrePterTrackN]: kinetic energy of particle of each tracks entering Pter (from wherever) [keV];
+- 13: PreScintEn[PreScintTrackN]: kinetic energy of particle of each tracks entering Scint (from wherever) [keV];
 - 14: PreProbeTrackN: number of tracks entering Probe (DummyEnterProbe->FrontShield) per primary (it's the length of the following vector);
 - 15: PreProbePart[PreProbeTrackN]: kind of particle of each track entering Probe (DummyEnterProbe->FrontShield);
 - 16: PreProbeEn[PreProbeTrackN]: kinetic energy of particle of each tracks entering Probe (DummyEnterProbe->FrontShield) [keV];
 - 17: PostAbsTrackN: number of tracks exiting Absorber (Abs->DummyExitAbs) (if any, otherwise 0) per primary (it's the length of the following vector);
-- 18: PostAbsPart[PrePterTrackN]: kind of particle of each track entering  Absorber (Abs->DummyExitAbs) (if any, otherwise empty);
+- 18: PostAbsPart[PreScintTrackN]: kind of particle of each track entering  Absorber (Abs->DummyExitAbs) (if any, otherwise empty);
-- 19: PostAbsEn[PrePterTrackN]: kinetic energy of particle of each tracks entering  Absorber (Abs->DummyExitAbs) (if any, otherwise empty)  [keV];
+- 19: PostAbsEn[PreScintTrackN]: kinetic energy of particle of each tracks entering  Absorber (Abs->DummyExitAbs) (if any, otherwise empty)  [keV];
 - 20:  ExitEne[2+]: kinetic energy of primary particle exiting the source volume (-> DummyExitSorg) [keV];
-- 21: SourceX: X coordinate of primary particle (isotope) giving a signal in Pter [mm];
+- 21: SourceX: X coordinate of primary particle (isotope) giving a signal in Scint [mm];
-- 22: SourceY: Y coordinate of primary particle (isotope) giving a signal in Pter [mm];
+- 22: SourceY: Y coordinate of primary particle (isotope) giving a signal in Scint [mm];
-- 23: SourceZ: Z coordinate of primary particle (isotope) giving a signal in Pter [mm];
+- 23: SourceZ: Z coordinate of primary particle (isotope) giving a signal in Scint [mm];
-- 24: SourceCosX[2]: X directive cosine of decay electron(s) giving a signal in Pter;
+- 24: SourceCosX[2]: X directive cosine of decay electron(s) giving a signal in Scint;
-- 25: SourceCosY[2]: Y directive cosine of  decay electron(s) giving a signal in Pter;
+- 25: SourceCosY[2]: Y directive cosine of  decay electron(s) giving a signal in Scint;
-- 26: SourceCosZ[2]: Z directive cosine of decay electron(s) giving a signal in Pter;
+- 26: SourceCosZ[2]: Z directive cosine of decay electron(s) giving a signal in Scint;
-- 27: SourceEne[2]: kinetic energy of  decay product(s)  giving a signal in Pter [keV];
+- 27: SourceEne[2]: kinetic energy of  decay product(s)  giving a signal in Scint [keV];
-- 28: SourcePart[2]: PID of  decay product(s)  giving a signal in Pter [keV];
+- 28: SourcePart[2]: PID of  decay product(s)  giving a signal in Scint [keV];
-- 29: SourceIsotope: isotope of primary particle (0=Sr, 1=Y) giving a signal in Pter;
+- 29: SourceIsotope: isotope of primary particle (0=Sr, 1=Y) giving a signal in Scint;
 - 30: Npmt: number of optical photons entering SiPm per event;
-- 31: EnterPterFlag: bool flag to save if the primary particle had a secondary track entering PTER;
+- 31: EnterScintFlag: bool flag to save if the primary particle had a secondary track entering PTER;
 - 32: AnnihilationX: X coord of annihilation point of beta+ source particle [mm]
 - 33: AnnihilationY: Y coord of annihilation point of beta+ source particle [mm]
 - 34: AnnihilationZ: Z coord of annihilation point of beta+ source particle [mm]